Skip to main content

 As company-sponsored wellness programs strive to encourage improving health outcomes among employees, many employers provide financial benefits for employees who pass certain screening measures.
 It is especially common for employers to place Outcome-Based Rewards™ around financial incentives for employees who do not use tobacco products or who are trying to quit using tobacco products.

-Cotinine is the major metabolite of nicotine, formed shortly after nicotine enters the body.
-A person can be exposed to nicotine through use of or exposure to tobacco products (cigarettes, chewing tobacco, e-cigarettes, nicotine patches, etc.).
+Cotinine is the chemical substance created by the breakdown of nicotine in the body.1 A person can be exposed to nicotine through use of or exposure to tobacco products (cigarettes, chewing tobacco, e-cigarettes, nicotine patches, etc).
 Cotinine can be measured in the laboratory from saliva, blood, or urine samples.

-Cotinine is the preferred method of testing for nicotine exposure, as cotinine has a longer half-life than nicotine.1 For example, the half-life of nicotine in a person’s blood is 30 minutes to 3 hours, while the half-life of cotinine is 15 to 20 hours.1
+Cotinine is the preferred method of testing for nicotine exposure, as cotinine has a longer half-life than nicotine.
+Cotinine has a half-life of 24 hours and is detectable for several days after cessation of tobacco exposure.2

 Quest Diagnostics utilizes a specific immunoassay to test for the presence of cotinine in a blood specimen.
-In order to test positive for cotinine, a level of 10ng/mL or greater must be present in the specimen.
-This level is set 20 to 30 times higher than what is expected for non-users exposed to second-hand smoke, ensuring an accurate depiction of tobacco use.
+In order to test positive for cotinine, a level of 16 ng/mL or greater must be present in the specimen.2

 Although our studies have not found any substances capable of causing false-positives, in rare circumstances, some employees with a positive result claim they are not using tobacco products.
 Quest Diagnostics believes it is appropriate for employers to have an appeals process and plan in place for employees wishing to challenge the result of their cotinine result, or for employees who are in the process of quitting tobacco with the use of nicotine patches or gum.

 The suggested appeals processes can include cotinine retesting or a signed physician affidavit stating the employee does not use tobacco or is in the process of quitting.
-Persistent concerns about a repeated false-positive immunoassay result can be excluded, if warranted, by confirmatory testing using liquid chromatography/tandem mass-spectroscopy (LC/MS/MS).
+Persistent concerns about a repeated false-positive immunoassay result can be excluded, if warranted, by confirmatory testing.

 How cotinine testing impacts corporate smoking cessation